NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr/esperanto_asr.rst

     model.save_to(f"{save_path}")

-There is no need to change anything for the SSL model, it will replace the vocab itself.
+There is no need to change anything for the SSL model, it will replace the vocabulary itself.
 However, you will need to first download this model and set it through another parameter *init_from_nemo_model*:

 .. code-block:: bash